-Tree of Life with Birds, Decorative Wall Art, Handmade, NO Machines Used, Handmade in Haiti 21" X 21"
+Spring Tree of Life with Birds, Decorative Wall Art, Handmade, No Machines Used, Handmade in Haiti 21 x 21 Inches

 It's Cactus Metal Art Haiti To begin the process of metal art sculpture, the artist first visualizes his design, often taking inspiration from his culture and natural surroundings.
 Next, he chalks his vision for the piece onto a 55-gallon drum that has been cleaned and pounded flat.
 Then, using only a hammer and chisel, he performs the heavy work giving his piece form and dimension.
 The result is a unique folk art sculpture, perfect for home or garden use.
 This sculpture has been finished with a clear enamel coating, which will protect it from the elements.
 However, if it is displayed outdoors, we recommend applying a spray-on clear coat in order to maintain it's fresh-out-of the box look.
 Five minutes once a year is all it takes.
 Easy!
 A few nails and a hammer are all you'll need to hang your sculpture.
 Look for a place where the design is joined or notched and put the first nail there.
 Use a second and possibly a third nail, if the piece is large, in other joined or notched design elements within the sculpture to straighten and secure it to the wall.
 Make sure that you avoid placing a nail into an eye or mouth, as that will draw attention to the nail.
 You want the nails to "disappear" into the piece.